eag1ex/best-bets/README.md

 #### Overview
 The application displays list of recommended casino websites by score.
-It is build with Vue/Vuex 2, data flow is handled by Vuex Store, it is staged through fake bakend server to simulate REST/GET.
+It is build with Vue/Vuex 2, data flow is managed by Vuex Store, and handled through fake bakend server to simulate REST/GET.

 * Website is production ready
 * Live REST/GET option ready